ShenLab/x-TADA/README.md

 # x-TADA
 x-TADA is a new model to integrate functional genomics data in identifying de novo risk genes.
-It takes the expression level of diease risk genes as an orthogonal obervation to the observation of damage variants.
+Inspired from TADA (He et al. 2013) and extTADA (Nguyen et al. 2017) but different.
+In additional to the observation of damage variants, it takes the expression level of genes during embryo development as another orthogonal obervation.

   We hypothesized that disease risk genes should: